-Miguel Mata became the Deputy General Manager for Santander-Chile on April 2016.
+Miguel Mata became the Chief Executive Officer of Santander Chile in March 2018, after being the Deputy General Manager for Santander-Chile for two years.
 Previously, between 2011 and 2016, he was the Chief Financial Officer for Santander-Chile.
 Prior to that, he served in several staff positions related to business strategy.
 Mr. Mata joined Santander-Chile in 2002 when Santander-Chile merged with Banco Santiago.
 Previously he was the Financial Controller of Banco Santiago.
 Mr. Mata is also a Director of Santander Consumer Chile S.A., Teatinos Siglo XXI Inversiones S.A. and Santander Chile Holding S.A.
 He has been working in the banking industry since 1990, when he joined Banco O'Higgins, one of the predecessors to Banco Santiago.
 Mr. Mata holds a degree in Engineering from Universidad Católica de Chile.